Navkaranjit Singh Dhillon

-Air Marshal Navkaranjit Singh Dhillon, AVSM was the commander-in-chief of India's Strategic Forces Command.
-He assumed office on April 1, 2019, following the retirement of Air Marshal Jasbir Walia.
+Air Marshal Navkaranjit Singh Dhillon, AVSM is a former air officer of the Indian Air Force.
+He last served as the Commander-in-Chief, Strategic Forces Command.
+He assumed office on 1 April 2019, following the retirement of Air Marshal Jasbir Walia.
 He superannuated on 31 January 2021.

 Early life and education

 Dhillon is an alumnus of St. Francis School, Amritsar, Sainik School, Kapurthala and Khalsa College, Amritsar.
 He is a graduate of the National Defence Academy, Khadakwasla, Defence Services Staff College, Wellington and the National Defence College, New Delhi.

 Career

 Dhillon has served as Principal Director Air Defence at Air Headquarters (Vayu Bhawan), as well as Assistant Chief of Air Staff (Inspection) at Air Headquarters.
-Prior to assuming commander-in-chief of Strategic Forces Command, he was Air Defence Commander at Headquarters, Southern Air Command and Senior Air Staff Officer at Headquarters, Western Air Command.
+Prior to assuming the appointment of Commander-in-Chief, Strategic Forces Command, he was Air Defence Commander at Headquarters, Southern Air Command and Senior Air Staff Officer at Headquarters, Western Air Command.

 Honours and decorations

 In his career of 38 years, Dhillon has been awarded Ati Vishisht Seva Medal in 2014 and the Param Vishisht Seva Medal in 2021 for his service.